 The CARES Act appropriated \$349 billion for "paycheck protection loans" through the SBA's PPP.
 The amount appropriated for the PPP was subsequently increased to \$659 billion.
 Loans under the PPP that meet SBA requirements may be forgiven in certain circumstances, and are 100% guaranteed by SBA.
-Additionally, the Economic Aid Act, enacted on December 27, 2020, provides for a second round of PPP loans.
+Additionally, the Economic Aid Act, enacted on December 27, 2020, provided for a second round of PPP loans.
 PPP loans are fully guaranteed by the U.S. government, have an initial term of up to five years and earn interest at a rate of 1%.
-We currently expect a significant portion of the PPP loans will ultimately be forgiven by the SBA in accordance with the terms of the program.
+The PPP loans outstanding at December 31, 2021 have been forgiven by the SBA in accordance with the terms of the program in early 2022.
 In conjunction with the PPP, the FRBB has created a lending facility for qualified financial institutions.